leaflabs/libmaple/docs/source/libmaple/contributing.rst

-If your changes are larger (you wrote a new library, you added support for a new peripheral, etc.), we'd prefer you submit a pull request on Github or send us a nicely-formatted patch via email.
+If your changes are larger (you wrote a new library, you added support for a new peripheral, etc.), we'd prefer you submit a pull request on GitHub or send us a nicely-formatted patch via email.

 .. contents:: Contents
    :local: